IbnuJabir/rails-trello/README.md

 - Add real-time collaboration features using **WebSockets**.
 - Enhance monitoring with tools like **Sentry**.
-- Build a mobile app version using frameworks like **React Native** or **Flutter**.
 - Improve error handling for edge cases during drag-and-drop operations.

 ---

 ## Conclusion

 Rails Trello demonstrates my ability to design and implement a complex, scalable application with modern technologies.
-From addressing technical challenges to maintaining a clean codebase, this project reflects my technical proficiency and problem-solving skills.
-I look forward to extending this project further and exploring its potential for real-time collaboration.
+From addressing technical challenges to maintaining a clean codebase, this project reflects my technical proficiency, dedication, and problem-solving skills.

+This home-take test assessment was a significant challenge that I embraced with full commitment, dedicating **77 hours over 5 days** to deliver the best product possible, with a focus on detailed improvements.
+Here's how it takes:
+- **Thursday (1st day):** 12 hours
+- **Friday (2nd day):** 16 hours
+- **Saturday (3rd day):** 18 hours
+- **Sunday (4th day):** 15 hours
+- **Monday (5th day):** 10 hours

+Leveraging the advantage of my **off-work week** allowed me to dive deeply into every aspect of the project, ensuring that each feature was carefully crafted and refined.
+Through this experience, I not only demonstrated my technical abilities but also showcased my time management, dedication, and attention to detail—qualities that I believe make me an excellent fit to join the Rails team as a Fullstack Developer.

+In addition, this project highlights my passion for crafting reliable and user-friendly applications.
+The iterative approach I followed—focusing on improving performance, user experience, and functionality—exemplifies my commitment to excellence.
+I am excited about the opportunity to further contribute to your team, leveraging my skills to tackle real-world challenges and deliver impactful solutions.

+Thank you for reviewing my work!
+I look forward to the possibility of joining the Rails team and contributing to its success.

 Enjoy :D

 ---

 ## Author